 The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-In an effort to simplify the process of comparing insurance companies, we gathered average costs from Erie and USAA.
-These rates cover a number of pricing factors, including credit rating, driving record, and age.
-Take a look at these rates and find an affordable policy today.
+In an effort to make insurance shopping seamless, we've collected average rates from Erie and USAA.
+The below cover a variety of rating factors, including credit rating, driving history, and age.
+Compare rates and find your next car insurance policy today.

-If you have very bad credit, Erie could be the best option for you.
-On average, Erie offers cheaper rates than USAA for drivers with credit scores of 579 or less.
-Drivers with outstanding credit — a score of 800 or better — should favor View average insurance rates by credit score for Erie and USAA:
+If you have very poor credit, Erie could be a better option for you.
+On average, Erie offers lower rates than USAA for drivers with credit scores of less than 580.
+Drivers with exceptional credit — a score of 800 or better — should lean toward View common insurance rates by credit tier for Erie and USAA below.